Glossary

 - Attraction

-- The increase in probability of behaviors associated with pleasantness that occurs as a part of operant conditioning.
+- The increase in probability of behaviors associated with positive valence that occurs as a part of operant conditioning.

 Aversion

-The decrease in probability of behaviors associated with unpleasantness that occurs as a part of operant conditioning.
+The decrease in probability of behaviors associated with negative valence that occurs as a part of operant conditioning.

 B